tahoe-lafs/magic-folder/docs/snapshots.rst

 The upload is a multi-part process:

+- upload the content yielding an immutable read-capability

-- upload the content, yielding an immutable read-capability
+- upload the metadata yielding an immutable read-capability

-- use the local keypair to sign the snapshot (requires the read-capability from the first step)
+- use the local keypair to sign the snapshot (requires the read-capabilities from from the first two steps)

 - create an immutable directory to represent the Snapshot (which encapsulates the metadata, content pointer and signature)